bblfsh/documentation/driver/protocol.md

 ## Encoding

-Server-driver communication uses **protobuf 3** for message encoding.
+Server-driver communication uses `JSON` representation for message encoding.
 In the driver side, this is implemented in the UAST normalizer in Go, using the babelfish SDK.

-You can see the messages used for the **protobuf 3** exchange on the [proto file for the SDK](https://github.com/bblfsh/sdk/blob/master/protocol/generated.proto).
+You can see the messages used for the exchange on the [proto file for the SDK](https://github.com/bblfsh/sdk/blob/master/protocol/generated.proto).
 It uses some types that are defined in [this other proto file from the UAST submodule](https://github.com/bblfsh/sdk/blob/master/uast/generated.proto).